-Three talented and ambitious designers; Catinca Tilea, the Netherlands, Mathilde van den Bussche, Belgium and Valerio Veruso, Italy, have finished the first phase of the residency programme at Public Room, Centre for Design and Innovation, Skopje.
+Three talented and ambitious designers; Catinca Tilea, the Netherlands, Mathilde van den Bussche, Belgium and Valerio Veruso, Italy, have finished the first phase of the residency programme at Public Room, Centre for Design and Innovation, Skopje (Otvorena Soba).
 Working on the project themes of territoriality, identity, place and possession, over a 10 day period they each developed a different concept for a permanent indoor installation.
 All three installations are based on problem solving and providing a functional solution for a public space.
 In a public space with very explicit industrial style (Public Room Skopje) and dominant local culture, the designers undertook a period of initial research in communication with staff, visitors and production companies in order to come up with concrete proposals.

 Images from the first phase of the residency.

 Each of the designers returned a few weeks later to realise their proposals – these have been installed as permanent installations around the building.

 More information about the residencies is available on the Public Room site: http://www.publicroom.org/projects/TIPP-SkopjeResidences.html

 Netwerk invited artist Christian Nyampeta to undertake an online residency from December 2015 to April 2016, in anticipation for his solo exhibition in Netwerk and as part of a curatorial collaboration with Cittadellarte.
 The text and image material for this exhibition came from a co-creation with artists, curators, authors and philosophers, along Nyapeta’s travel route, which included Greece, Italy and Rwanda.
 His residency culminated in the exhibition Entering From The Inside, at Netwerk April-June 2016: